w3c/epub-specs/epub33/core/images/readme.md

 - [example_rendering_FXL_scrolled_continuous.svg](https://docs.google.com/drawings/d/1EE98CX1LuAQcTIXe5JMSahU-TwgWXeOmADppe5_48mc/edit?usp=sharing)

 All files should be publicly visible and can be commented upon.
 If there is any access issue, please contact [Ivan Herman](ivan@w3.org).

+The workflow for adding these to the document is as follows:

+- Create/modify the drawing on Google Doc
+- Export the content into SVG
+- Modify the SVG file:
+  - The `viewBox` attribute should be modified to make it as close to the "real" content as possible, otherwise too much empty space is left in the final document.
+Unfortunately, this is pretty much a trial-and-error process.
+(A good trick: add, temporarily, a `<rect x="0" y="0", width={viewBox width} height={viewBox height} fill="yellow"/>` at the very beginning of the file and then play with the rectangle dimension to find the smallest enclosing rectangle for the content.
+That will set the final `viewBox` values.)
+  - If your editor has a formatting possibility it may be useful to run it; it may help others to possibly consult the SVG content
+- Add a reference via an `<image>` element to the SVG file.
+The `width` argument may have to be modified to make the drawing appear on a proper size in the document.